-8124 Westchester Drive, Suite 400 Dallas, Texas 75225
+8214 Westchester Drive, Suite 400 Dallas, Texas 75225

-PROXY STATEMENT FOR 2015 ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 14, 2015
+PROXY STATEMENT FOR 2017 ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 18, 2017

-Unless the context otherwise requires, references in this proxy statement to "we," "us," "our," "our company," the "Company" or "Veritex" refer to Veritex Holdings, Inc., a Texas corporation, and its consolidated subsidiaries as a whole; references to the "Bank" refer to Veritex Community Bank, a wholly-owned subsidiary of Veritex Holdings, Inc. In addition, unless the context otherwise requires, references to "shareholders" are to the holders of our common stock, par value \$0.01 per share (the "common stock").
+Unless the context otherwise requires, references in this proxy statement to "we," "us," "our," "our company," the "Company" or "Veritex" refer to Veritex Holdings, Inc., a Texas corporation, and its consolidated subsidiaries as a whole; references to the "Bank" refers to Veritex Community Bank, a wholly-owned subsidiary of the Company.
+In addition, unless the context otherwise requires, references to "shareholders" are to the holders of our common stock, par value \$0.01 per share (the "common stock").

-This proxy statement is being furnished in connection with the solicitation of proxies by the board of directors of the Company (the "board") for use at the 2015 annual meeting of shareholders of the Company to be held on Thursday, May 14, 2015 at 5:00 p.m., Central Time, at 8214 Westchester Drive, Dallas, Texas, Suite 400, and any adjournments thereof (the "annual meeting") for the purposes set forth in this proxy statement and the accompanying notice of the meeting.
-This proxy statement, the notice of the meeting and the enclosed proxy card (collectively the "proxy materials") is first being sent to shareholders on or about April 2, 2015.
+This proxy statement is being furnished in connection with the solicitation of proxies by the board of directors of the Company (the "board") for use at the 2017 annual meeting of shareholders of the Company to be held on Thursday, May 18, 2017 at 5:00 p.m., Central Time, at 8214 Westchester Drive, Dallas, Texas, Suite 400, and any adjournments thereof (the "annual meeting") for the purposes set forth in this proxy statement and the accompanying notice of the meeting.
+This proxy statement, the notice of the meeting, the annual report to shareholders or Form 10-K for the year ended December 31, 2016, and the enclosed proxy card (collectively, the "proxy materials") are first being sent to shareholders on or about April , 2017.
+You should read the entire proxy statement carefully before voting.

-Important Notice Regarding the Availability of Proxy Materials for the 2015 Annual Meeting of Shareholders To Be Held on May 14, 2015
+Important Notice Regarding the Availability of Proxy Materials for the 2017 Annual Meeting of Shareholders To Be Held on May 18, 2017